sparklink-pro/GraphQLToolsBundle/README.md

 ## Custom Manager

-By default all types uses the same `DefaultEntityTypeManager` but you can redefine it.
+By default all types uses the same [`DefaultEntityTypeManager`](src/Manager/DefaultEntityTypeManager.php) but you can redefine it.
+/Volumes/x/dev/gh/GraphQLToolsBundle/src/Manager/DefaultEntityTypeManager.php

 ```yaml
 # config/services.yaml